Aarhus University Seal

 Introduction

-The work-integrated Master’s degree programme in Computer Science is designed for professionals who want to continue their education while working.
+The work-integrated master’s programme in Computer Science at Aarhus University is designed for IT professionals who want to continue their education while remaining in employment.
+The programme allows you to combine academic studies with professional practice, enabling you to apply the latest research-based knowledge directly in your workplace.

-Read more about the work-integrated Master’s degree scheme at Aarhus University.
+Read more about the work-integrated Master’s degree scheme.

 Did you know that you can also take the programme as a full-time degree?